scikit-hep/awkward/docs/user-guide/how-to-filter-ragged.md

 +++

-To produce this result, we need ragged indexing.
+To produce this result, we need awkward indexing.

 +++

-(how-to-filter-masked:building-a-ragged-index)=
+(how-to-filter-masked:building-an-awkward-index)=
-## Building a ragged index
+## Building an awkward index

 +++

-Ragged indexing requires an index array that
+Awkward indexing requires an index array that
 1. has a structure matching the array being sliced **up to** (but not including) the final dimension of the index
 2. has at _least_ one ragged (`var`) dimension **or** contain missing values